 OSC entered into a development agreement with RLI Beneficial Development 5, LLC (RLI Beneficial) and ECA.
 ECA later assigned the agreement to RNI.
 All development fees incurred and payable under this agreement are apportioned two-thirds to RLI Beneficial and one-third to RNI.
 The agreement provides for a development fee of \$1,798,040 for services in connection with the development of the project and supervision of construction.
 The total fee has been capitalized into the cost of the building.
 Per section 3.1 of the partnership agreement, SLC made a capital contribution (pursuant to specific terms of the development agreement) in an amount sufficient to payoff the unpaid balance of the deferred development fee and accrued interest.
-As of December 31, 2019 and 2018, the deferred developer fee owed by OSC was \$0 and \$1,055,298, respectively.
-As of December 31, 2019 and 2018, RNI owed RLI Beneficial \$703,532 and \$0, respectively.
+As of December 31, 2020 and 2019, the deferred developer fee owed by OSC was paid in full.
+As of December 31, 2020 and 2019, RNI owed RLI Beneficial \$703,532 and \$703,532, respectively.
 The portion payable to RLI Beneficial is included in developer fee payable on the accompanying consolidated statements of financial position.
-The portion payable to RNI has been eliminated on the accompanying consolidated statements of financial position.

 Under the terms of the partnership agreement, the deferred development fee shall bear interest from the month of construction completion until the date of payment at the long-term Applicable Federal Rate (AFR), or 4.27 percent.
 The deferred development fee is payable from available cash flows, as defined, but no later than January 1, 2020.
-As of December 31, 2019 and 2018, accrued and unpaid interest on the deferred development fee due from OSC to RNI was \$0 and \$232,873, respectively, and has been eliminated on the accompanying consolidated statements of financial position.
-As of December 31, 2019 and 2018, accrued and unpaid interest on the deferred development fee due from OSC to RLI Beneficial was \$0 and \$332,971, respectively, and is included in development fees payable on the accompanying consolidated statements of financial position.
-As of December 31, 2019 and 2018, RNI owed RLI Beneficial \$423,378 and \$0, respectively and is included in development fees payable on the accompanying consolidated statements of financial position.
+As of December 31, 2020 and 2019, accrued and unpaid interest on the deferred development fee due from OSC to RNI was paid in full.
+As of December 31, 2020 and 2019, accrued and unpaid interest on the deferred development fee due from OSC to RLI Beneficial was paid in full.
+As of December 31, 2020 and 2019, RNI owed RLI Beneficial \$423,378 and \$423,378, respectively and is included in development fees payable on the accompanying consolidated statements of financial position.